Cloud9Man/Cloud9Man/README.md

 - 👨‍💻 All of my projects are downloadable at [https://cloud-softworks.ml](https://cloud-softworks.ml)

-- 📝 I regularly write announcements on [https://discord.gg/XtCTQ4V8q9](https://discord.gg/XtCTQ4V8q9)
+- 📝 I regularly write announcements on [My Discord server](https://discord.gg/XtCTQ4V8q9)

 - 💬 You can ask me about **HTML, CSS and Javascript**